-- · Clean the cover and the area around it to keep dirt and sawdust from falling into the carburetor chamber when the cover is removed. - Remove the parts as illustrated below. - Wash the filter in soap and water.
-Rinse in clean cool water.
-Air dry completely before reinstalling.
+- Clean the cover and the area around it to keep dirt and sawdust from falling into the carburetor chamber when the cover is removed. - · Remove the parts as illustrated.

+- Wash the filter in soap and water.
+Air dry completely before reinstalling - Replace parts.